microsoft/presidio/docs/analyzer/customizing_nlp_models.md

         c. pass requests in each of these languages.

     !!! note "Note"
-        Presidio can currently use one NLP model per language.
+        Presidio can currently use one NER model per language via the `NlpEngine`.
+If multiple are required, consider wrapping NER models as additional recognizers ([see sample here](https://github.com/microsoft/presidio/blob/main/docs/samples/python/example_remote_recognizer.py)).

 ## Leverage frameworks other than spaCy, Stanza and transformers for ML based PII detection

 In addition to the built-in spaCy/Stanza/transformers capabitilies, it is possible to create new recognizers which serve as interfaces to other models.
 For more information:

 - [Remote recognizer documentation](adding_recognizers.md#creating-a-remote-recognizer) and [samples](../samples/python/integrating_with_external_services.ipynb).
 - [Flair recognizer example](../samples/python/flair_recognizer.py)